greatscottgadgets/luna/docs/gateware/usb2_device.rst

 =======================

 The *Data Packet Generator* is respnsible for generating outgoing USB packets from simple data streams; including emitting data packet IDs, sending data, and appending data CRCs.
-This module automatically appends the required data CRC-16s.
+This class automatically appends the required data CRC-16s.